 The measured PAE for different PA’s are quite aligned with the PAE analysis in sub-clause 5.4.1.2.
 Note that the PAE needs to be further improved in the AAS BS context given the need for fairly high power at these frequencies.

-The result also shows the impact of bandwidth where the achievable ACLR is lower for 400 MHz bandwidth (which is quite a reasonable bandwidth at these frequencies), it is not clear if this is a limitation of the linearizer the Tx chain or the PA.
+The result also shows the impact of bandwidth where the achievable ACLR is lower for 400 MHz bandwidth (which is quite a reasonable bandwidth at these frequencies), it is not clear if this is a limitation of the linearizer, the Tx chain or the PA.

-Considering the need for a fairly high power and efficiency for these frequency ranges and the empirical analysis and measurement results in this paper the achievable ACLR value for 10 GHz example frequency considering a reasonable linearization is around 33 to 35 dB.
+Considering the need for a fairly high power and efficiency for these frequency ranges and the empirical analysis and measurement results, the achieved ACLR value for 10 GHz example frequency with one example linearization is around 33 to 35 dB, when the average performance of 200 MHz and 400 MHz channel bandwidth is considered.

 5.5.3 Phase noise